 As we get ready

 Staff will be working hard to make the Museum an even more inviting and inspiring place—from curatorial planning, to visitor experience training, to the meticulous care and conservation of every work that will be on display.
-To begin the exciting process of installation and to prepare for the opening of the new MoMA on October 21, we are closed temporarily.
+To begin the exciting process of installation and to prepare for the opening of the new MoMA on October 21, we’ll be closed temporarily beginning on June 16.

-While the museum is closed during the summer, we are hosting special programs and events across the city.
-UNIQLO Free Friday Nights are at MoMA PS1 in Queens from June 21 through September 6, where you’ll find work by innovative contemporary artists, a 40-foot-tall, panoramic junglescape for this year’s Young Architects Program, and the acclaimed Warm Up music series.
-We’re also teaming up with Rooftop Films to co-present four unique outdoor screenings, and our PopRally program will take its events into the five boroughs to offer artist collaborations, performances, music, food, film screenings, and more.
+While the museum is closed during the summer, we’ll host special programs and events across the city.
+UNIQLO Free Friday Nights will move to MoMA PS1 in Queens from June 21 through September 6, where you’ll find work by cutting-edge contemporary artists, a 40-foot-tall, panoramic junglescape for this year’s Young Architects Program, and the acclaimed Warm Up music series.
+We’re also teaming up with Rooftop Films to co-present four unique outdoor screenings, and our PopRally program will take its events into the five boroughs to offer innovative artist collaborations, performances, music, food, film screenings, and more.

 We hope you’ll be able to join us for these new programs—and stay tuned for more updates as we get ready to share our major transformation with you in October.